 English Language Requirements.
 International students must demonstrate their ability in using English as the language of instruction.
 Note "Required English Proficiency" on p.
-42. Students who do not meet the English-language proficiency requirements may be given provisional acceptance while they enroll in the Andrews University English Language Institute (AU-ELI).
-However, some departments require English language requirements to be met prior to admission.
+45. Students who do not meet the English language proficiency requirement of their program will be required to complete intensive English courses (ENSL) to achieve the requirement before enrolling in full-time regular course work.

-AU-ELI offers courses for those who need preparatory work.
-The student's academic program is formulated on the basis of MELAB (Michigan English Language Assessment Battery) or TOEFL (Test of English as a Foreign Language), and placement test results, and the student's course load is adjusted accordingly.
+The ENSL course work for a student's academic program is formulated on the basis of MELAB (Michigan English Language Assessment Battery) or TOEFL (Test of English as a Foreign Language), and placement test results, and the student's course load is adjusted accordingly.
 Some students may be required to take English language studies full time for the first and/or second semester(s) in residence until English language skills are at an acceptable level.
-Students who plan to take ELI classes will need to budget for additional costs.
+Students who need to take ENSL courses will need to budget for additional costs.

 The MELAB is offered at Andrews University.
 Check with the Counseling and Testing Center for registration.
 The Institutional TOEFL is offered three times per year.
-Registration applications are available in the Center for Intensive English Programs.

 Full-time Status.
 For international graduate students to retain their status as full-time students as required by the United States Immigration and Naturalization Service (INS), they must enroll for a minimum of 8 credits each semester (MDiv minimum is 9 semester credits) while in the U.S. They may also work on a part-time basis only if satisfactory academic performance is maintained and such work is allowed by the INS.
 School of Education students should note "Full-time Status," p.
-247.
+259.